delvelabs/warden-powerbi-connector/README.md

 1. Open the existing .mproj file or create a new Data Connector project.
 2. Define your instance URL in the `OpenApiWarden.pq` file by setting the `instance_uri` variable.
 3. Create a Public API Client ID and Secret in your Warden instance, as described in [Warden's User Guide](https://delvelabs.atlassian.net/servicedesk/customer/kb/view/586153985).
-4. Set the created Client ID and Secret directly in the `client_id` and `client_secret` files in your project.
+4. Set the created Client ID and Secret directly in the `client_id` and `client_secret` files in your project (rename the existing .template files).

 ### Installing:
 1. Build the project in order to create a .mez file.
 Do make sure that the .mez file size is not null, which could indicate a problem with the build. :warning: Note that a .mez file is only a Zip archive, and will include your `client_id` & `client_secret` which are sensitive information, in plaintext.